BabaKaElijah/Blog_TacoTemplate/README.md

 # Blog_TacoTemplate
 My first basic html website code
-Created a simple website about a place that sells Tacos The website uses three html files:
+Created a simple website about a place that sells Tacos.
+The website uses three html files:
 - Main file which is the home page
 - The Store Hours file